 The Spruce / Evgeniya Vlasova

-Depending on the type you grow and the region you grow it in, crepe myrtle can mature anywhere from 10 to 30 ft. tall.
+Depending on the type you grow and the region you grow it in, crepe myrtle, also spelled crape myrtle, (Lagerstroemia indica) can mature anywhere from 10 to 25 ft. tall or more.
 A staple of the American Southeast, it is one of the more heat-tolerant of the pink flowering trees.
+It's also one of the fastest-growing trees, adding more than 2 feet annually.
 The bark adds gorgeous winter interest.

 - Soil Needs: Average, medium moisture, well-draining